david-franz/flowgraph.dev/README.md

 Each demo includes the standard **FlowGraph Navigator** overlay which can be toggled on/off and keeps track of nodes, connections, and groups for the current graph.

+## Package family

+This repository now houses the broader Flowgraph toolkit:

+- **`@flowtomic/flowgraph`** – core state engine (this package).
+- **`@flowtomic/flowgraph-core-view`** – D3-powered renderer that turns graph state into an interactive SVG scene.
+- **`@flowtomic/flowgraph-react`** – React bindings (hooks + components) that wrap the core renderer for declarative apps.

+The additional packages live under `packages/` and are still under active development.
+They compile independently with `npm run build` executed inside each directory.

 ## Roadmap

 - [ ] Rich validation hooks for custom business rules